yoiwa-personal/suid_sudo/doc/APIs.md

 whatever (e.g. shell, editor or language interpreter), or to perform possibly-dangerous operation (e.g. eval or import).

-After calling this, the process can no longer call temporarily_as_root() or other similar functions.
-Using this as an context manager (Python) / with a block argument (Ruby) is meaningless, because it cannot revert privileged status anymore.
-If really needed, consider using fork() or {call/run}_in_subprocess() described below to separate the unprivileged operations to a child process.
+After calling this, the process can not call `temporarily_as_root()` or other similar functions to revert the privileged status anymore.

-## Calling an external program
+Using this as an context manager (Python) / with a block argument (Ruby) is also meaningless.
+If really needed, consider using `fork()` or `{call/run}_in_subprocess()` described below to separate the unprivileged operations to a child process.

-(Not yet implemented for Perl)
+## Calling an External Program

 ### in Python

-In Python, if you need to call an external program with an altered privilege, pass one of the above privilege-changing function to a "preexec_fn" parameter of functions in subprocess built-in module.
+In Python, if you need to call an external program with an altered privilege, pass one of the above privilege-changing function to a `preexec_fn` parameter of functions in subprocess built-in module.

     import subprocess
     subprocess.call(args=["vi", "/tmp/file"],
                     preexec_fn=drop_privileges_forever)

 ### in Ruby: spawn_in_privilege